 <major>.<minor>.<patch>, for instance

 major part changes, there is a breaking change in the package.
-That means we will have to verify if our code is affected, or else something might stop working.
+In that case, I verify if any code is affected and needs to be updated.
+Whenever the

 git diff composer.lock | grep -B1 -E ' "version"'